haniker-dev/ts-bedrock/README.md

 - Error handling
   - Use `Result` type if we want to handle the error (most common)
   - Use `Maybe` type if we don't want to handle the error (most common)
-  - Only use `throw new Error()` if we don't want to handle the exception (rare)
+  - Never throw unless
-    - Never use in frontend
+    - within decoders using `.verify` (because decoders catches it)
-    - Only used in backend where the error is not recoverable
+    - error is not recoverable (eg. database connection failure)
     - Exception Example: Database connection failure is an exception which no one can handle
     - Error Example: Transforming a string to int may fail which can be handled so we should return `Result<string, number>` or `number | null`

 ## TODO
 Core